-Some Apache simple messaging systems (such as Kafka) maintain offset delivery fails and with log. is re-queued StaticMessageHeaderAccessor.getAcknowledgmentCallback(m).acknowledge(Status.REQUE any later successfully ack'd messages are redelivered.
+messaging Some systems (such as Apache Kafka) maintain simple offset delivery fails with log. lf and is re-queued ${\tt StaticMessage Header Accessor.get Acknowledgment Callback (m).acknowledge (Status.REQUESTATE Construction of the contraction of the contracti$ any later successfully ack'd messages are redelivered.